Gulshan-gaur/NAUniSeq/README.md

 This repository contains code for analyzing phylogenetic data using a combination of network analysis, seedmer creation, and unique sequence generation.
 The code is implemented in Python and utilizes various libraries for data processing and analysis.

 ## Usage
-#### Note : Run all the command in ubuntu to save yourself from any error.

 ### Clone this repo
 ```